bigtunacan/regen/README.md

 **Quickly generate project boilerplate so you can get to work.**

-Regen is simple project template generator.
+Regen is a simple project template generator.
 It tries to do just enough to get out of your way and let you get the real work done.

 Installing Regen is simple
 > gem install regen